cybersader/awesome-cybersader/📁 09 - My Obsidian Stack/Obsidian Setup for Corporate/Obsidian Setup for Corporate.md

 To ensure that Git ignores certain files or folders without having to manually remove them from tracking, you can set up a pre-commit hook.
 This hook will automatically check if any files in `.gitignore` are still tracked and will remove them from tracking if they are.
 Here's how you can set it up:

 - [Gitignore Folder Tracking Removal](📁%2021%20-%20Development/Git/Gitignore%20Folder%20Tracking%20Removal/Gitignore%20Folder%20Tracking%20Removal.md#3%20Untrack%20All%20Files%20Listed%20in%20gitignore)

+Once you've ran the commands from above to stop tracking the files in `.gitignore`, then it should work smoothly on other devices when pulling and syncing as well.

 #### 2) Use Lazy Loading pl?